The King is Ed

 The sound he made.

-The sound he made was the roar of a fully-developed musical personality suddenly finding that it was in the right band at the right time in the right place to express itself.
+The sound he made was the roar of a fully-developed musical personality suddenly finding it was in the right band at the right time in the right place to express itself.

 And boy, oh boy did it ever …

 As so many of us don't, Eddie found his passion in life and found himself in pursuing it.
-The guitar meant so much to him that he internalised it.
+The guitar meant so much to him that Ed internalised it.
 It became an extension of him.
 He used to tell people he never practised, and then in the same breath say that he played for eight and ten hours at a stretch without moving.

 Think about that.